Moon pool

-A moon pool is an equipment deployment and retrieval feature used by marine drilling platforms, drillships, diving support vessels, fishing vessels, marine research and underwater exploration or research vessels, and underwater habitats.
+A moon pool or moonpool is an equipment deployment and retrieval feature used by marine drilling platforms, drillships, diving support vessels, fishing vessels, marine research vessels, underwater exploration vessels, research vessels, and underwater habitats.
 It is also known as a wet porch.
 It is an opening found in the floor or base of the hull, platform, or chamber giving access to the water below.
-Because of its stable location, it safely allows technicians or researchers to lower tools and instruments into the sea.
+Because of its stable location, it allows technicians or researchers to safely lower tools and instruments into the sea.

 Moon pools also provide shelter and protection so that even if the ship is in high seas or surrounded by ice, researchers can work in comfort rather than on a deck exposed to the elements.
 A moon pool also allows divers, diving bells, ROVs, or small submersible craft to enter or leave the water easily and in a more protected environment.

 Moon pools can be used in chambers below sea level, especially for the use of scuba divers, and their design requires more complex consideration of air and water pressure acting on the moon pool surface.

 Origins

 Moon pools were first used in the oil drilling industry given the remote offshore locations of oil fields (e.g. sea or in lakes).
-It has been used for drilling, production, storage and offloading to smaller vessels for transportation of oil.
-It is also built to pass drilling equipments into the water from a platform or drillship.
-A moon pool supports the need of drill pipes to run vertically through the structure or hull.
+They have been used for drilling, production, storage and offloading to smaller vessels for transportation of oil.
+They are also built to pass drilling equipment into the water from a platform or drillship.
+A moon pool supports the need for drilling pipes to run vertically through the structure or hull.

-The Glomar Explorer
+Glomar Explorer

-The Hughes Glomar Explorer was a 50,500 long ton, 619 ft ship constructed by the United States in the early 1970s for the recovery of a sunken Soviet submarine from the Pacific seabed.
-The design of the ship was broadly inspired by oil drilling ships and included a moon pool measuring 199 × 74 × 65 ft, into which the submarine was to be recovered, with the bottom of the moon pool then closed off by two gates that would allow the recovered vessel to be examined under cover and in dry conditions.
+The Hughes Glomar Explorer was a 50,500 long ton, 618 ft ship constructed by the United States in the early 1970s for the recovery of a sunken Soviet submarine from the Pacific seabed.
+The design of the ship was broadly inspired by oil drilling ships and included a moon pool measuring 199 ft long by 74 ft wide with a vertical clearance of 65 ft, into which the submarine was to be recovered, with the bottom of the moon pool then closed off by two gates to allow the recovered vessel to be examined under cover and in dry conditions.
 This was a singular use of a moon pool and also possibly the largest dedicated moon pool constructed to date.